RITFIRSTRobotics/constitution/CONTRIBUTING.md

 This guide is not intended for the constitutional side of how to write an amendment, but instead for the `git` and `LaTeX` side of writing the amendment.

+## A note: the output of automated builds

+This project is setup to automatically build a PDF on every push to any branch of the repostiory.
+It should be noted that these PDFs are the "official" PDFs and should be saved internally and distrbuted to club members (whenever necessary).
+In order to get the PDFs, first go to the [Actions tab](https://github.com/RITFIRSTRobotics/constitution/actions), pick the [Build PDF workflow](https://github.com/RITFIRSTRobotics/constitution/actions?query=workflow%3A%22Build+PDF%22), then pick a commit (note that the output files will represent the changes made in this commit only), and finally download the constitution artifact.

 ## 1. Background

 First of all, make sure you've gone through the following things: